hzi-bifo/seq2geno/README.md

     sample03	/paired/end/reads/sample03_1.fastq.gz,/paired/end/reads/sample03_2.fastq.gz
     ```

+    - \*ref_fa, ref_gff, ref_gbk: the data of reference genome

+    The fasta, gff, and genbank files of a reference genome.
+They should have same sequence ids.

+    - old_config: if recognizable, the config files that were previously stored in the working directory will be reused. ('Y': on; 'N': off)

-    - rna_reads: The list of RNA-seq data
+    - rna_reads: the list of RNA-seq data. (string of filename)

     It should be a two-column list, where the first column includes all samples and the second column lists the __short reads files__.
 The first line is the first sample.
     ```